succinctlabs/succinctx/README.md

 ## Building ABIs and Bindings

-Then to build tha ABIs:
+To build the ABIs:

 ```sh
 ./build/abi.sh
 ```

-To build the bindings:
+Then to build the bindings:

 ```sh
 ./build/binding.sh